Pokute/TopGeorgist/Goals.md

 * Some works are immediate and don't require their own inventory:
 	* Their recipe have at most one tangible & continous input&output item.
 	* Their recipe never take longer than one tick.
-	* THINK: Do these still need an inventory, since inputing all different items/work at the same time is difficult?
+	* THINK: Do these still need an inventory, since inputing all different items/work at the same time is difficult? - Prolly yeah.
+	* THINK: These works should probably performed by separate, specialised tgos.
 	* Examples:
-		* A screwdriving work.
+		* Planning, thinking, dexterity, precision, lower body strength, upper body strength works.
+		* Convert hydrocarbons to energy.
 * Other works have their own inventory:
 	* Their recipe has multiple tangible inputs so these might "buffer" to internal inventory.
 	* Their recipe requires multiple ticks.